aandiron/mentalho/content/How-to-Make-a-Whore.md

 "You were thinking I was going to ask for a threesome?
 Certainly if that were going to happen, you would be my first choice.
 But I don't think Holly would appreciate some kind of _planned_ threesome.
 It has to happen naturally, if it's going to happen, ya know?"

 "I know."
 See?
 This is what I mean by his charm.
 It's like he knows what you are thinking, and how to make the most of it.
 Meanwhile, I clearly had no idea what he was thinking.
-"Look, I'm not a prostitute.
+"Look, I have nothing against sex work.
+But your pursuing the wrong lady here, if for no other reason than that is a young woman's game.
 I'm married!
 I have two kids.
 Three if you count the one from my husband's first marriage.
 You can't just pay me for sexual favors."

 "What favor?
 You don't have to do anything _for_ me.
 Just think of me while you do it for yourself."